Gigacore/CSV-Based-PHP-Mailing-List/README.md

 ##Introduction

 This script stores names and email address of subscribers in a simple `.csv` file in the `mail` directory that is secured by an `.htaccess` file.
 So only you can access it via FTP or SSH.
+Future verison may include admin page to access the file via web browser.